hostmobility/documentation/docs/system/sdk/sdk.md

 ```

-*Select folder where to install the SDK*
+*Select directory where to install the SDK*
 ```
 Poky (Yocto Project Reference Distro) SDK installer version 4.0.13
 ==================================================================